*Please note, this tutorial applies to 3ds Max versions prior to 2014 and Vray versions prior to 3.0.

 By default, both Autodesk 3ds Max and Vray work in gamma 1.0 (linear space).
 In Autodesk 3ds Max preferences under enable gamma/lut correction, change the gamma to 2.2.
-Autodesk 3ds Max will now have an input gamma of 1.0 and an output gamma of 2.2 for standard viewing.
+Autodesk 3ds Max will now have an input gamma of 1.0 and an output gamma of 2.2 for viewing everything in the viewport.

 Tick both affect colour selectors and affect material editor